 Wharton spent two years playing independent minor league baseball, first for the Bay Area Toros in 2007 and then for the Reno Silver Sox in 2008.
 After retiring from professional baseball, Wharton started his coaching career at Covenant College.
 During his time at Covenant, Wharton earned his masters degree in Sports Management, coached two All-Americans, and helped lead the Scots to their first NCAA tournament berth in 2014.

 Wharton graduated from Bryan College with a degree in history.
 During his time at Bryan as an outfielder, Wharton earned all-region honors in 2006 and 2007, led the NAIA in stolen bases in 2006, earned a Gold Glove in 2007, and still holds the career record in stolen bases.
 A 2003 graduate of CCS, Wharton earned all state baseball honors in 2003 and was a pitcher and a shortstop on the Charger's 2002 and 2003 state tournament teams.

-Wharton teaches middle school history at CCS.
-Wharton and his wife Stephanie have been married for 13 years and they have three boys (Zeke 8, Josiah 6, Luke 2), with a fourth boy arriving this fall.
-The Wharton family lives on Lookout Mountain and they attend Lookout Mountain Presbyterian Church.
+In addition to coaching baseball, Wharton teaches middle school history at CCS.
+Wharton and his wife, Stephanie, have three children.
+The Wharton family lives on Lookout Mountain and attends Lookout Mountain Presbyterian Church.